 Of peace on earth, good-will to men!

-As you can imagine, his original writing is a bit different from the lyrics you hear today.
+As you can imagine, his original writing is a bit different from the lyrics you hear today but this by far is the truest version I could find.

 Traditions link us to the past and provide us with a bit of understanding about who we are today.
 For me, learning a little about history makes the holidays much more fun.